 The software API-functions ReadRegister(), WriteRegister() lead to one and ReadBlock(), WriteBlock() to several consecutive WISHBONE single cycles.
 Bursting is not allowed in the WISHBONE demo application.
 The address can be incremented automatically in block transfers.
 You can find details on enabling/disabling the burst mode and address auto-increment mode in the CESYS application note "Transfer Protocol for CESYS USB products" and software API documentation.

 CESYS USB transfer protocol is converted into one or more WISHBONE data transaction cycles.
 So the FX-2 becomes a master device in the internal WISHBONE architecture.
 Input signals for the WISHBONE master are labeled with the postfix "I", output signals with "O".

-WISHBONE signals driven by the master STB_O strobe, qualifier for the other output signals of the master, indicates valid data and control signals WE_O write enable.
-Indicates, if a write or read cycle is in progress ADR_O[31: 0] 32-Bit address bus, the software uses BYTE addressing, but the WISHBONE system uses DWORD (32-Bit) addressing.
-The address is shifted two bits inside the WISHBONE master module DAT_O[31: 0] 32-Bit data out bus for data transportation from master to slaves
+WISHBONE signals driven by the master: STB_O: strobe, qualifier for the other output signals of the master, indicates valid data and control signals WE_O: write enable, indicates, if a write or read cycle is in progress ADR_O[31:2]: 32-Bit address bus, the software uses BYTE addressing, but all internal WISHBONE accesses are DWORD (32-Bit) aligned.
+So address LSBs [1:0] are discarded.

+DAT_O[31:0]: 32-Bit data out bus for data transportation from master to slaves

-WISHBONE signals driven by slaves DAT_I[31:0] 32-Bit data in bus for data transportation from slaves to master ACK_I handshake signal, slave devices indicate a successful data transfer for writing and valid data on bus for reading by asserting this signal, slaves can insert wait states by delaying this signal, it is possible to assert ACK_I in first clock cycle of STB_O assertion using a combinatorial handshake to transfer data in one clock cycle (recommendation: registered feedback handshake should be used in applications, where maximum data throughput is not needed, because timing specs are easier to meet)
+WISHBONE signals driven by slaves:

+DAT_I[31:0]: 32-Bit data in bus for data transportation from slaves to master

+ACK_I: handshake signal, slave devices indicate a successful data transfer for writing and valid data on bus for reading by asserting this signal, slaves can insert wait states by delaying this signal, it is possible to assert ACK_I in first clock cycle of STB_O assertion using a combinatorial handshake to transfer data in one clock cycle (recommendation: registered feedback handshake should be used in applications, where maximum data throughput is not needed, because timing specs are easier to meet)

-Figure 9: WISHBONE transactions with WriteRegister() and WriteBlock()
+Figure 11: WISHBONE transactions with WriteRegister() WriteBlock() ReadRegister() ReadBlock()